Charlottetown - Air Quality Health Index

 Issued at:

-The AQHI is an initiative between Environment Canada, Health Canada, the Prince Edward Island Department of Communities, Land and Environment, and the Prince Edward Island Department of Health and Wellness in partnership with the Prince Edward Island Lung Association.
+The AQHI is an initiative between Environment Canada, Health Canada, the Prince Edward Island Department of Environment, Energy and Climate Action, and the Prince Edward Island Department of Health and Wellness in partnership with the Prince Edward Island Lung Association.

 - Date modified: